macky360azure/Bitcoin-Related_Addresses/README.md

 Introduction
 ------------
 The Related Address Finder identifies and reports on any related Bitcoin addresses.
 This may be useful when attempting to identify muliple addresses controlled by the same owner.
+This program leverages blockchain.info's api to obtain details on the transactions associated with the addresses being analysed.

 Usage Instructions
 ------------------